 ● fine motor skills

 ● visual discrimination

-For children to thrive, they must PLAY.
+When children to PLAY, they thrive.
 PLAY is that important!
-When we let them PLAY you can see it’s never just PLAY, there’s a lot of growing and learning going on!
+It’s never just.
+To Let them PLAY provides a lot of growing and learning!

 Parents are their children’s 1st and most important teachers, BUT that doesn’t mean they are responsible for entertaining them 24/7.
 In fact, that’s not good for either parent or child!
 Instead, parents need to facilitate their child’s PLAY.